How Important is Average Time on Page in Google Analytics?

 However, as others have said, controlling your bounce rate is still very important.

-My Take on the Importance of Time on Site
+My Take on the Importance of Average Time on Page

 I personally think that its very important to keep visitors on your site for a long time and likely is part of the Google ranking algorithm.
-But I don't think Google is spying on your Google Analytics.
+But I don't think Google is spying on your Google Analytics (but you may be curious which kinds of hits does Google Analytics track).
 (I know that other feel differently about this).

 Most likely they simply look at how long it takes someone to come back to Google after they click through to your site.
 This is referred to as “Dwell Time”, according to a few SEOs.
 Dwell time is basically how long it takes a user to come back to Google after looking at a site.
 And they don't need to see your “Analytics” to get this number.